 The Army's ability to carry out its charter depends increasingly on the imaginative integration of space assets into these battlefield functional areas and the vision to identify unique uses for future space systems.
-Three space missions offer the greatest opportunity for the Army to meet this challenge.
-These three space mis-, sions are:
+Three space missions offer the greatest opportunity for the Army to meet this challenge....
+Force enhancement....
+Space support....
+Space control....